smithkyle/osc-websocket/README.md

          - `/DoricoRemote` to send a request to Dorico
       - `send`: `localhost:8080`

-   _** NOTE: if executing Sibelius plugins, the plugin name **MUST** be added to the SibeliusConnect websocket instance BEFORE starting OpenStageControl, i.e.:_
+   _** NOTE: if executing Sibelius plugins, the plugin name **MUST** be added to the SibeliusConnect websocket instance in `customModule.js` BEFORE starting OpenStageControl, i.e.:_

    ```javascript
       global.SibeliusConnect = new SibeliusConnect({ plugins: ['PositionRehearsalMarks'] })